Interested in trying out SNAP selling? In this blog post, we explain what SNAP selling is, how it works, and how you can get started with it.

 According to Konrath, frazzled customers share the following characteristics:

-- Anxious.
-Buyers want to immediately understand whether your solution is worth their time.
-That means, upfront, you’ll want to be clear about who you serve, what you do, and how you can help.
+- Anxious – Buyers want to immediately understand whether your solution is worth their time.
+This means that you’ll want to be clear about who you serve, what you do, and how you can help.
 Don’t make people book a call or even download a bunch of whitepapers to figure out if your solution is a fit.

-- Wary of complexity.
-People tend to avoid anything they perceive to be overly complex, time-consuming, or risky.
-Sellers can combat this by helping buyers understand the implementation process, what they stand to gain, and the risks/missed opportunities of not taking action.
+- Wary of complexity – People tend to avoid anything they perceive to be overly complex, time-consuming, or risky.
+Sellers can combat this by helping buyers understand the implementation process, what they stand to gain, and the risks and missed opportunities of not taking action.

-Bottom line: prospects want to work with smart reps that will serve up out-of-the-box ideas, relevant insights, and most importantly, Information about how to achieve critical business objectives.
+Bottom line: prospects want to work with smart reps that will serve out-of-the-box ideas, relevant insights, and, most importantly, information about how to achieve critical business objectives.

-With that in mind, your approach should focus on helping frazzled customers overcome these “barriers” by addressing them head-on in your messaging.
-For more on breaking down barriers, check out our guides to Triangle Sales and the SPICED methodology–both of which focus on closing deals by tapping into the customer’s mindset.
+With that in mind, your approach should focus on how frazzled customers can overcome these barriers by addressing them head-on in your messaging.

 Dig into Your Buyer Personas